modular-ftc/modular-sample/README.md

 # modular-sample
 This is a sample repository that uses the Modular FTC dependencies.

+For information about competition legality, see [#6 (comment)](https://github.com/modular-ftc/modular-sample/issues/6#issuecomment-443295967).

 This must be run with "Instant Run" *disabled*, due to class loading issues.